thejohnkelly/Project-1_ELK-Stack/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the docker-playbook elk-playbook, filebeat-playbook, and metricbeat-playbook YAML files to the etc/ansible/roles folder.
+- Copy the contents of the Ansible folder to the etc/ansible/roles folder.
+This folder contains all of the YAML files needed to fully install and launch the ELK Stack, all the DVWAs, and both the beats.
 - Update the etc/ansible/hosts file to include the private IP addresses of each machine you wish the playbook to run on, remembering to include ansible_python_interpreter=/usr/bin/python3.
 For each seperate instance you must create a new named category (i.e., [elk]) and add the desired IP addresses to ensure that the instances are installed on the correct machines.
 - Run the playbook, and navigate to http://<ELK.VM.External.IP>:5601/app/kibana to check that the installation worked as expected.
 Additionally the installation can be verified by running either the "sudo docker ps" or "curl http://localhost:5601/app/kibana" in the command line within the ELK machine.